• Base44 Education

 TL;DR: How to build an app and make money

-An app gives your business a dedicated home on your customers' devices.
+Building an app for your business gives i a dedicated home on your customers' devices.
 To meet your goals, your app should include features that make life easier for your users, like booking services, shopping or accessing exclusive content.

 How to build an app and make money with it in 6 steps